 The SCA tools examine all possible dependencies.
 This is an excellent example of a task that is more efficiently done by a computer, especially considering how often dependencies are added to a project.

 SCA tools can be run automatically within CI/CD pipelines.
-Some of them are also available as plugins for IDEs, providing feedback literally on the fly.
+Some are also available as plugins for IDEs, providing feedback on the fly.
 SCA testing, just like static and dynamic testing, analyzes software for known vulnerabilities.
 Therefore, you need to ensure that the tools you use are regularly updated with new vulnerabilities and cover areas that are relevant to your product and organization.
-When it comes to finding new vulnerabilities that you may not expect, you cannot do that without human involvement.
+When finding new vulnerabilities you may not expect, you cannot do that without human involvement.

 Vulnerabilities = Bugs